 - Step 5 - Change the lawn mower blade

-Remove the blade retaining bolt and then remove the blade.
-Sharpen the existing lawn mower blade or replace it with a new blade if it is warped or damaged.
-Secure the new blade with the blade removal tool and tighten the blade retaining bolt to the torque as indicated in your operator's manual.
+- Remove the blade retaining bolt and then remove the mower blade.
+Depending on the wear and tear, either sharpen the existing or replace it with a new lawn mower blade if it is warped or damaged.
+Secure the new or sharpened blade with the blade removal tool and tighten the blade retaining bolt to the torque indicated in your operator's manual.

 - Step 6 - Right the mower and get ready to go

-Tip the mower back onto its wheels, reattach the spark plug ignition wire and you're ready to mow.
+Tip the mower back onto its wheels, reattach the spark plug ignition wire, refuel and you're ready to mow.